slash4-de/openstack/source/day3.rst

 Log in to the dashboard.

-From the CURRENT PROJECT on the Project tab, select the appropriate project.

 On the Project tab, open the Database tab and click Instances category.
 This lists the instances that already exist in your environment.